 TGah Editor: Change the paragraph below as follows (#8073):

-The Compressed SSID field is present if the Full SSID Present field in the Frame Control field is 0 and it contains a 32-bit CRC calculated as defined in 8.2.4.8 (FCS field), wherein the calculation fields is the SSID field in the Probe Response frame or S1G Beacon frame.
+The Compressed SSID field is present if the Full SSID Present field in the Frame Control field is 0 and it contains a 32-bit CRC calculated over the SSID contained in the Probe Response frame or S1G Beacon frame (calculation is performed as defined in 8.2.4.8 (FCS field) where the SSID is the calculation fields).
 An SSID element is not present if the Full SSID Present field in the Frame Control field is 0.

 Bitmap Protection for NDP BlockAck frames

 TGah Editor: Insert the paragraph below as follows (#8300):

+NDP BlockAck frames are protected by the 4 bit CRC of the S1G SIG-A field, which might not be enough to protect the BlockAck Bitmap field contained in the frame.
+This subclause describes a mechanisn that offers increased protection for the BlockAck Bitmap field of NDP BlockAck frames.

 TGah Editor: Change the paragraph below as follows (#8181):

-The originator of an NDP BlockAck (NDP_1M BlockAck or NDP_2M BlockAck) frame (see 8.9.2.6 (NDP BlockAck)) shall protect the BlockAck Bitmap of the NDP BlockAck frame (shown in 9-105 (NDP_1M BlockAck frame structure) and 9-106 (NDP_2M BlockAck frame structure)) by using the encoding procedure defined in this subclause.
+The originator of an NDP BlockAck (NDP_1M BlockAck or NDP_2M BlockAck) frame (see 8.9.2.6 (NDP BlockAck)) shall protect the BlockAck Bitmap field of the NDP BlockAck frame (shown in Figure 8-753 (NDP CMAC frame body field of the NDP_1M BlockAck frame) ) and Figure 8-754 (NDP CMAC frame body field of the NDP_2M BlockAck frame)) by using the encoding procedure defined in this subclause.

 TGah Editor: Remove Figure 9-105 and 9-106 (#8181).